-lf And the customer is eligible for Then the change may affect the customer's The customer's spouse moves into or out of the home.
-Eligibility or customer costs.
+lf Then the change may affect the customer's The customer's spouse moves into or out of the home.
+All programs Eligibility or customer costs.
 See MA 1502Q for specific policy on changes to household members.
-The spouse moved to a nursing facility Community spouse policy, which can no longer apply.
+The spouse moved to a nursing facility ALTCS Community spouse policy, which can no longer apply.
 The change could affect eligibility and share of cost (SOC).